Albert-webJS/app-algular.photo.gallery/README.md

-### 👨‍💻: About Me :
+### 💻: About this project:
-- :telescope: I am a frontend developer, I like to create Web applications, participate in development and see the result of my work..

-- :zap: In my free time, I read articles and develop my programming skills.
+- :telescope: Use standalone components, web-component, the skills of building the project architecture are formed.

 - :mailbox:How to reach me: [![Telegram Badge](https://img.shields.io/badge/-Telegram-blue?style=flat&logo=Telegram&logoColor=white)](https://t.me/AlikPivnenko)
 ---